bbc/psammead/packages/components/psammead-story-promo/README.md

 ### Accessibility notes

-This component uses full semantic markup for the `Headline` and `Summary`, using `h3` and `p` respectively.
+This component uses full semantic markup for the `Headline`, `Summary`, and `Link`, using `h3`, `p` and `a` respectively.
 Other accessibility factors such as image alt text and time elements are passed in as props and aren't explicitly set in this component.

+The link is nested inside the `h3` for a better support.
+We use the `faux block link` pattern which allows to make an entire block a link, whilst having links nested within in that block also clickable.

 ## Roadmap